enggelin/arsampler/README.md

 summary(example_exp)
 #> Summary of  example_exp :
 #> ----------------------
+#>      Number of iterations:  1000
 #>      Acceptance rate:  1
-#>      Empirical expected value of target distribution:  0.3181
+#>      Empirical expected value of target distribution:  0.3456
-#>      Empirical variance of target distribution:  0.0901
+#>      Empirical variance of target distribution:  0.1225
 #>      Suggested minimum c:  NA
 #> ----------------------
 ```

 Notice that for the above examples, we do not use the command `print()`,
 as we do not want to clutter this section.
-Another S3 method, `head()`,
-will be implemented in a later version to accommodate this shortcoming.

 If the examples run correctly, you will notice that each printed summary
 gives `Acceptance rate: 1`, `Suggested minimum c: NA`, and